DavidCEllis/ducktools-env/README.md

   * Currently, generating these will probably require `UV` and hence a UV supported platform
   * These should *run* under PIP though, so UV would only be needed for generation
 * Optionally bundle requirements inside the zipapp for use without a connection.
-* Bundle `entry-points` from a wheel into zipapps.
+* Allow bundling of local wheel files unavailable on PyPI
 * Create 'permanent' named environments for stand-alone applications and update them
   * Currently there is a maximum of 2 temporary environments that expire in a day (this is due to the pre-release nature of the project, the future defaults will be higher/longer)